-Graduates are welcome to return to school (per lab and classroom availability) to collaborate with instructors in open labs to keep skills fresh and sharp through refresher courses and maintain network of professional support.
-Alumni may be responsible for the cost of consumables associated with the subject matter they are refreshing.
+Lifelong assistance from ETI School of Skilled Trades, graduates are welcome to return to school (per lab and classroom availability) to work with instructors in open labs to keep skills fresh and sharp through refresher courses and maintain network of professional support.
+Alumni will be responsible for the cost of consumables associated with the subject matter they are refreshing.
 In addition, graduates will receive lifetime assistance from the Career Services Department to explore and assist in finding new career opportunities.